19hours/sg-statutes/Acts/Income Tax Act.md

 (i) the services provided to the IPC or the secondment to the IPC (as the case may be); and

-(ii) the amount of the actual qualifying expenditure incurred, as well as the part of that amount (which may be the full amount or a part of it) endorsed by the IPC for the deduction under subsection (1); and
+(ii) the relevant details specified in subsection (6A); and

+[Act 32 of 2019 wef 02/12/2019]

 (c) the claim for the deduction is made in the manner determined by the Comptroller.

+(6A) In subsection (6)(b)(ii), the relevant details are —

+(a) where —

+(i) the qualifying expenditure is salary expenditure; and

+(ii) the qualifying person opted in the declaration under subsection (6) to compute the expenditure at the prescribed hourly rate,

+the actual number of hours for which the services were provided, as well as the number of those hours (which may be the same number or a smaller number of hours) endorsed by the IPC for the deduction under subsection (1); or

+(b) in all other cases, the amount of the actual qualifying expenditure incurred, as well as the part of that amount (which may be the full amount or a part of it) endorsed by the IPC for the deduction under subsection (1).

+[Act 32 of 2019 wef 02/12/2019]

 (7) A deduction is not allowed under subsection (1) for any expenditure to the extent that it is or is to be subsidised by a grant or subsidy from the Government or a statutory board.